 Have You Stopped Yet?

-Plenty of Americans smoke cigarettes or use tobacco for whatever their reasons.
+Plenty of Americans smoke cigarettes or use tobacco for whatever reasons.
 If you’re concerned about your health, this is a good place to start.
 You’re probably already aware of the complications that smoking may cause you, and all the benefits of stopping.
 Beyond everything you’ve already heard, smoking has been linked to causing cataracts and macular degeneration.
-We know that quitting smoking is a big under-taking.
-It takes a strong willpower, a solid support system, and a good environment to be able to quit altogether.
+We know that quitting smoking is a big undertaking.
+It takes strong willpower, a solid support system, and a good environment to be able to quit altogether.
 There is no shame in relapsing or needing to take it slow.
 Whatever pace you go at, you’re making progress.

 While getting exercise is beneficial for plenty of reasons, it is also great at helping your eye health.
 The overall improvements to your cardiovascular health help with longevity, and can even reduce your risk of many eye diseases – age-related macular degeneration, diabetic retinopathy, and age-related cataracts.

 You’ve heard of 20/20 vision, but do you know about the 20-20-20 rule?
 Well, in our modern age of staring at screens, a new tip has been born – remember the 20-20-20 rule.
 For every 20 minutes, you spend staring at a screen, focus on something 20 feet away for 20 seconds.
 The human eye can’t evolve fast enough to account for all our time spent focusing on the up-close work of a digital screen.
 Be sure to give yourself breaks often so that you can leave your online activities without eye strain or dry eyes.